ankitakotadiya/Data-Engineering-ML/Amazon EMR.md

 3. Upload the CSV file to the S3 bucket that you created for this tutorial.

 ### Launch an Amazon EMR cluster
+After you prepare a storage location and your application, you can launch a sample Amazon EMR cluster.

+1. Under EMR on EC2 in the left navigation pane, choose Clusters, and then choose Create cluster.
+2. On the Create Cluster page, note the default values for Release, Instance type, Number of instances, and Permissions.
+These fields automatically populate with values that work for general-purpose clusters.
+3. In the Cluster name field, enter a unique cluster name to help you identify your cluster, such as My first cluster.
+Your cluster name can't contain the characters <, >, $, |, or ` (backtick).
+4. Under Applications, choose the Spark option to install Spark on your cluster.
+5. Under Cluster logs, select the Publish cluster-specific logs to Amazon S3 check box.
+Replace the Amazon S3 location value with the Amazon S3 bucket you created, followed by /logs.
+For example, s3://DOC-EXAMPLE-BUCKET/logs.
+Adding /logs creates a new folder called 'logs' in your bucket, where Amazon EMR can copy the log files of your cluster.
+6. Under Security configuration and permissions, choose your EC2 key pair.
+In the same section, select the Service role for Amazon EMR dropdown menu and choose EMR_DefaultRole.
+Then, select the IAM role for instance profile dropdown menu and choose EMR_EC2_DefaultRole.
+7. Choose Create cluster to launch the cluster and open the cluster details page.
+8. Find the cluster Status next to the cluster name.
+The status changes from Starting to Running to Waiting as Amazon EMR provisions the cluster.
+You may need to choose the refresh icon on the right or refresh your browser to see status updates.

+Your cluster status changes to Waiting when the cluster is up, running, and ready to accept work.

+## Step 2: Manage your Amazon EMR cluster
+### Submit work to Amazon EMR
+After you launch a cluster, you can submit work to the running cluster to process and analyze data.
+You submit work to an Amazon EMR cluster as a step.
+A step is a unit of work made up of one or more actions.
+For example, you might submit a step to compute values, or to transfer and process data.
+You can submit steps when you create a cluster, or to a running cluster.
+In this part of the tutorial, you submit health_violations.py as a step to your running cluster.

+1. Under EMR on EC2 in the left navigation pane, choose Clusters, and then select the cluster where you want to submit work.
+The cluster state must be Waiting.
+2. Choose the Steps tab, and then choose Add step.
+3. Configure the step according to the following guidelines:
+   * For Type, choose Spark application.
+You should see additional fields for Deploy mode, Application location, and Spark-submit options.
+   * For Name, enter a new name.
+If you have many steps in a cluster, naming each step helps you keep track of them.
+   * For Deploy mode, leave the default value Cluster mode.
+For more information on Spark deployment modes.
+   * For Application location, enter the location of your health_violations.py script in Amazon S3, such as s3://DOC-EXAMPLE-BUCKET/health_violations.py.
+   * Leave the Spark-submit options field empty.
+   * In the Arguments field, enter the following arguments and values:
+     ```
+     --data_source s3://DOC-EXAMPLE-BUCKET/food_establishment_data.csv
+     --output_uri s3://DOC-EXAMPLE-BUCKET/myOutputFolder
+     ```